Degree project in Physics / Applied physics at IFM - process description and instructions

 Your education administrator will now announce your presentation.

-- Contact your education administrator for a number for your Thesis.
+- Contact your education administrator for a number for your report.

-- There are links at IFM's general thesis homepage to "Titelsida" and "Bibliotekssida".
+- There are links at IFM's common homepage for degree projects to "Front Page" and "Library Page".
 You use these when your work is ready to be published and printed.

 PUBLISH STUDENT THESIS - LiU E-press

-- You find information about publishing under Net.Publ.
+- You find information about publishing on LiU E-press under Net.Publ.
 M. Thesis.

-- Your education administrator report your Master Thesis when the publishing is approved, assuming that the electronic publishing agreement has been handed over.
+- Your education administrator reports your Degree Project when the publishing is approved, assuming that the electronic publishing agreement has been handed over.